-If a child who is alone is visiting the Cathedral with a parent or carer, the Lost and Missing Children Procedure should be followed (appendix viii).
+If a child who is alone is visiting the Cathedral with a parent or carer, or school group, the Lost and Missing Children and Adults at Risk Procedure should be followed (appendix 8).

 Children holding a child's ticket (age 6-17yrs) will not be permitted into the Galleries without any accompanying adults (a person of 18yrs or older).